fernandovclg/fernandovclg/README.md

 ### Falaa cara! td certo??

-- 🔭 I'm currently working as a Web Developer
+- 🔭 I'm currently working as a Business Consultant on Delloite
 - 🌱 I’m currently studying engeneering at IME
+- 🔭 I colabareted on AlumniIme as a Web Developer
-- 👯 I’m collaborating on ImeJunior
+- 👯 I collaborated on ImeJunior